7-Day Saint Vincent and the Grenadines Itinerary

 Venture into town to check out the colorful buildings, stop into the shops, and get a feel for the local life here!

-If you skip Union Island or aren’t able to do a Tobago Cays day trip from there, you can choose from a few different tours that depart from Bequia!
+If you skip Union Island or are traveling in a group of more than two people, you can choose from a few different tours that depart from Bequia!

 Where To Eat in Bequia

 We both got slightly upset stomachs while in Bequia.
-The tap water is not drinkable and while we stuck to bottled water, the tap water may be used when cooking in some restaurants.
+The tap water is not drinkable, and while we stuck to bottled water, some restaurants may use tap water when cooking.

-We aren’t entirely sure of the cause but thought it was worth mentioning so you can be prepared.
-Side note: I never travel without my travel pill container!
+We aren’t entirely sure of the cause of our upset stomachs, but we thought it was worth mentioning so you can be prepared.
+Side note: I never travel without my travel pill container and a small pharmacy of meds.

 Bequia Restaurants